HenrikBengtsson/future.BatchJobs/README.md

 ### Example: A `.BatchJobs.R` file for TORQUE/PBS
 The most powerful and most common usage of BatchJobs futures is via a backend configured by a `.BatchJobs.R` file.
-For example, to use future that are distributed on a compute cluster via a TORQUE/PBS job scheduler, use:
+For example, to use futures that are distributed on a compute cluster via a TORQUE/PBS job scheduler, use:
 ```r
 library("future.BatchJobs")